Why You Should Use Games in Your Reading Instruction

 Here’s the honest truth: games don’t just benefit students.
 They benefit you.

 I started leaning on games because I was bored.
 My students were dragging, I was dragging, and I knew something had to shift.
+I mean, if I’m bored, I’m sure they are too!
 When I added games, I suddenly had a room full of students laughing, competing, and staying focused, and I felt energized teaching again.

 So there you have it…

-Games aren’t fluff.
+Games should not be fluff in your instruction.
 They’re one of the best ways to:

 Keep students engaged.